osgi/osgi.enroute.site/_FAQ/300-declarative-services.md

 sponsor: OSGi™ Alliance
 ---

-Increasingly Declarative Services ( _abbrv_ DS) is the backbone of OSGi.
-While other Dependency Injection frameworks can be used with OSGi, the OSGi Alliance strongly recommend DS.
+Increasingly Declarative Services (DS) is the backbone of OSGi.
+While other Dependency Injection (DI) frameworks can be used with OSGi, the OSGi Alliance strongly recommend DS.

-All of the enRoute [examples](../examples) are DS based, and walk you from the simplest of DS Components [quickstart](../examples/010-examples.html#the-ds-component) through DS range of capabilities.
+All of the enRoute [examples](../examples) are DS based, and walk you from the simplest of DS components [quickstart](../examples/010-examples.html#the-ds-component) through DS range of capabilities.

 ## Background

-DS (a.k.a _Service Component Runtime_  _abbrv_ SCR) is an [Extender Pattern]() that creates components from an XML resource in your bundle.
-Code annotations allow the toolchain to write the required XML on the fly; so no direct interaction with XML is required.
+DS (a.k.a _Service Component Runtime_ (SCR)) is an [Extender Pattern]() that creates components from an XML resource in your bundle.
+Code annotations allow the toolchain to write the required XML on the fly so no direct interaction with XML is required.
 The XML file defines the Bundle's dependencies, properties, and registered services; allowing DS to automatically instantiate the class, inject the dependencies, activate the component, and register the services.

-## DS & Dynamism
+## DS and Dynamism

-The most significant and compelling difference between DS, and other dependency injection frameworks, is that DS has a life-cycle and handles _dynamic_ dependencies: resource can be found and resource can be lost.
+The most significant and compelling difference between DS, and other dependency injection frameworks, is that DS has a lifecycle and handles _dynamic_ dependencies: resource can be found and resource can be lost.

 The concepts of  _time_ & _change_ are utterly lacking in any other DI engines.
 {: .note }

-DS deals with the complexity of potentially volatile services through the use of stronh guarantees.
+DS deals with the complexity of potentially volatile services through the use of strong guarantees.

 ### Ordering